Hamden-Lab/superlotis_camera_control/README.md

 * makefile: compiles and runs camera.cpp, server.c, camserver.c
    - generates ./bin/camserver_cit (executable)

+The camera.cpp file defines camera commands (expose, bias, dark, getters/setters for temp, gain, exposure time, shutter mode).
+Then, camserver.c and server.c allow you to create the "server" side of the server/client infrastructure.
+The makefile compiles camera.cpp, camserver.c, and server.c, and then generates an executable file (./bin/camserver_cit).
+(You might need to create folders called "bin" and "obj".)

 ### Basic usage
 server: open and initialize camera
 ```bash